 Does the computer have multiple (internal and aftermarket) graphics/video cards?
 If so you have to tell the computer which graphics card you are planning to use in the BIOS and make sure the video cable is connected there.
 Some computers will force you to utilize the aftermarket card so remove the card if it will become an issue.

 Does the monitor have multiple sources such as HDMI, DVI, VGA, and Display Port?
 If so, configure the monitor to use the correct source.
 Often, you can do this by the buttons on the monitor but there will be a time that the function is moved to remote control if the monitor is television.

 Have you switched monitors?
 If you have, the screen resolution on the new monitor may be too low.
-If you can get access to the old monitor, use it to lower the resolution to 640×480 or 800×600 and then swap the monitors and increase the the maximum supported by the new monitor.
-Please not that you may need to install monitor drivers to go beyond the limit you are facing so visit the support website for the monitor to see if any are available or check in the box the monitor shipped if new.
+If you can get access to the old monitor, use it to lower the resolution to 640×480 or 800×600, and then swap the monitors and increase the maximum supported by the new monitor.
+Please note that you may need to install monitor drivers to go beyond the limit you are facing so visit the support website for the monitor to see if any are available or check in the box the monitor shipped if new.

 Can you hear the power supply powering on the computer?
-If the computer is not on, the motherboard will not be telling the graphics/video card to send a signal to the monitor and hence the error message on the screen so be sure the monitor is connected and power on the computer.
+If the computer is not on, the motherboard will not be telling the graphics/video card to send a signal to the monitor and hence the error message on the screen so be sure the monitor is connected and powered on the computer.

 Computers have the ability to go to sleep after a set period of time along with the monitor as well so be sure that your power settings are disabled to prevent sleep or set to a period of 4 hours or more to get you through the day.